dsbotelho/ghub-discovery/README.md

 ## Known issues

-- Bigger repository names may overflow in the header/cause UI issues.
+- Bigger repository names may overflow in the header and cause UI issues.

 Feel free to offer suggestions or to code review.
 Feedback is always welcome.